01 Getting Started

 power icon

-The action will now be greyed out and the green icon at the top turns red.
+The action will now be greyed out, and the green icon at the top will turn red.

 example of a disabled action